vivo-community/DSpace-VIVO/README.md

 │       │           └── specFiles
 │       └── target
 └── releng
-    ├── ca.uqam.dspace2vivo.installer
+    ├── org.vivoweb.dspacevivo.installer
     │   └── src
     │       └── site
-    └── ca.uqam.dspace2vivo.model.conceptual
+    └── org.vivoweb.dspacevivo.model.conceptual
 ```
 The `releng` ( release engineering ) and `bundles` directories are the two root directories of the project.
 ### about releng
-`releng` contains the packages necessary to manage the engineering of the current and future packages of the project including the directory `ca.uqam.dspace2vivo.installer` containing the installation management scripts and the directory `ca.uqam.dspace2vivo.model.conceptual` containing the project explanatory models
+`releng` contains the packages necessary to manage the engineering of the current and future packages of the project including the directory `org.vivoweb.dspacevivo.installer` containing the installation management scripts and the directory `org.vivoweb.dspacevivo.model.conceptual` containing the project explanatory models
 ### about bundles
 the `bundles` directory encapsulates the project code.